Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Establishing practical conditions

 is open.
 Since $\M \setminus \pi_\M( \Skel^{d-2}(K))$ is connected by Claim 1, it follows that $\psi_{\gamma, K }$ is constant on $\M \setminus \pi_\M(\Skel^{d-2}(K))$.
 Since $\psi_{\gamma, K }$ and $m \mapsto \sum_{\alpha \in K} \gamma(\alpha) \Indicator{\pi_\M(\Conv{\alpha})}$ coincide on $\M \setminus \pi_\M( \Skel^{d-1}(K))$, and since, due to Claim 1, $\pi_\M( \Skel^{d-1}(K))$ has a zero Lebesgue measure, we have shown that $\sum_{\alpha \in K} \gamma(\alpha) \Indicator{\pi_\M(\Conv{\alpha})}$ is constant almost everywhere. \end{proof}

 The next lemma is useful to derive a realistic algorithm in Section \ref{section:RealisticAlgorithm}.
 Roughly, it says that the normalization constraint in Problem (\ref{problem:reconstruction}) can be replaced by a constraint which does not refer to \M anymore but refers only to a rough approximation $\Pi$ of \M. Such an approximation can be derived from the mere knowledge of the point set $P$, as explained in Section \ref{section:RealisticAlgorithm}.
-For any $x \in \Rspace^\Dim$ and any $r \geq 0$, recall that $K[x,r] = \{ \sigma \in K \mid \Conv \sigma \cap B(x,r) \neq \emptyset \}$ and note that $K[x,r]$ is not necessarily a simplicial complex.
+For any $x \in \Rspace^\Dim$ and any $r \geq 0$, recall that